Sam-Hildebrand/the-blog/_posts/2023-7-9-The-Story-of-George.md

 And that was the story of how I accidentally named a cat George.

 ## Epilogue
 George the cat passed away recently, so I'm told, and it was a sad day for all involved.
 He is survived by his widow, Cassy/Chasis/The School Cat who honors his legacy by bearing more and more kittens by various suitors, continuing the problem that we could not solve - that of too many cats.
-To my knowledge none of them have even caught a mouse.
+To my knowledge none of them have ever caught a mouse.